Richard Dresser: Musicals

 Dresser wrote the book for the Beach Boys Broadway musical Good Vibrations.
 After development at New York Stage and Film in Poughkeepsie, New York, the play opened at the Eugene O'Neill Theatre in February and closed in April after 94 performances.
 Dresser wrote the book for the original musical, Johnny Baseball, about the Curse of the Red Sox, with lyrics by Willie Reale and music by his brother Rob.
 It premiered at the American Repertory Theatre in Cambridge, Massachusetts in the spring of 2010, under the direction of Diane Paulus.
 It later played the Williamstown Theatre Festival.
-The Holler, a bluegrass ghost musical, appeared at the Williamstown Theatre Festival, also with lyrics by Willie Reale and music by Rob Reale.
+The Holler, a bluegrass ghost musical, appeared at the Williamstown Theatre Festival, with lyrics by Willie Reale and music by Rob Reale.

 Television

 Dresser was writer/producer for the 1987-1991 comedy-drama The Days and Nights of Molly Dodd, created by Jay Tarses.
 Dresser went on to work on a number of other shows, including Tarses's comedy Smoldering Lust (retitled Black Tie Affair) and such cult classics as Bakersfield PD, The Job, and others which weren't so classic.
 He has written pilots for all the networks.